MacroUniverse/SLISC/README.md

 * `matt.h` save/load text-based data files in `.matt` format, can save multiple named scalars and containers to a single ascii text file.
 Use `matload.m` to load this file to Matlab.
 * `matb.h` same as `matt.h`, for binary data files.
 * `arithmetic.h` has utilities for dense matrices and vectors, e.g. `sum()`, `norm()`, dot product, matrix-vector multiplication.
-* `slice.h` matrix slicing, e.g. slice one column of a matrix to pass into a function that accepts a vector.
+* `cut.h` matrix slicing, e.g. slice one column of a matrix to pass into a function that accepts a vector.
 * `random.h` random number utilities
 * `time.h` timing utilities, including natural time and cpu time
 * `sort.h` sorting utilities